 If your IVA fails there could be a number of implications.
 You original debts will often remain outstanding.
-In certain circumstances you may even be forced to go Bankrupt.
+However it is unlikely that you will be forced to go Bankrupt.

 - Reasons why your might IVA Fail

 - What happens to your debts if your IVA fails?

 - Will you have to go Bankrupt?

 - What to do after your IVA fails

 Is your IVA at risk of failing?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

 There are two main reasons why your IVA could fail.
 Firstly your circumstances have changed meaning you are no longer able to afford the agreed payments.
 Your IP may then be forced to fail the Arrangement.